AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootBatchInsertsViaSessionPerTransaction/README.md

 - in entity, use the [assigned generator](https://vladmihalcea.com/how-to-combine-the-hibernate-assigned-generator-with-a-sequence-or-an-identity-column/) since MySQL `IDENTITY` will cause insert batching to be disabled
 - the Hibernate `Session` is obtained by un-wrapping it via `EntityManager#unwrap(Session.class)`
 - the batching size is set via `Session#setJdbcBatchSize(Integer size)` and get via `Session#getJdbcBatchSize()`
-- in DAO, flush and clear the Persistence Context from time to time; this way you avoid to "overwhelm" the Persistence Context
+- in your DAO layer, commit the database transaction after each batch execution
 - if is not needed, then ensure that Second Level Cache is disabled via `spring.jpa.properties.hibernate.cache.use_second_level_cache=false`

 **Output example:**